CognitiveModeling/InteractiveClimateMuseum/readme.md

 2. Additionally, you have to install *node.js*.
 You can download it here: https://nodejs.org/en/download

-3. After the installation, open the *node.js* command prompt and install the package *yarn*:
+3. After the installation, open the *node.js command prompt* and install the package *yarn*:
 ```
 npm install --global yarn
 yarn install
 ```
-With *yarn* the node.js server can be started and the En-ROADS API can be reached.
+With *yarn* the *node.js* server can be started and the En-ROADS API can be reached.

 ## Running the Museum

 Each time before the museum is run, the connection with the En-ROADS API has to be established.

-1. Open the node js command prompt.
+1. Open the *node.js command prompt*.

-2. Navigate to the folder *node-rest-api* in the downloaded zip-archive and start the server via:
+2. Navigate to the folder *node-rest-api* in the extracted zip archive and start the server via:
 ```
 cd [Your path to folder node-rest-api]
 yarn start
 ```
-3. Run the ClimateMuseum.exe in the zip archive.
+3. Run the *ClimateMuseum.exe* in the folder *Build* in the extracted zip archive.

 Enjoy the museum!